List of Predator (franchise) characters: Sapir

 Sapir (Niall Matter) is the right-hand man Will Traeger.
 Sapir is killed by Quinn McKenna for assisting Traeger in kidnapping his son, Rory.

 Emily McKenna

 Emily McKenna (Yvonne Strahovski) is the ex-wife of Quinn, and is shown living with their son Rory.
 Her relationship with Quinn is shown to be strained.

 Predators

 ‘Fugitive’ Predator

 The ‘Fugitive’ Predator (Brian A. Prince) is a smaller, lower-class Predator who travels to Earth to gift humanity with a weapon that will aide in the upcoming fight against the ‘Upgrade’ Predators’ design to colonise Earth.

-‘Upgrade’ Predator
+‘Ultimate’ Predator

-The ‘Upgrade’ Predator is an upgraded Super Predator Hunter, who was sent to Earth to hunt down the ‘Fugitive’ Predator.
+The ‘Ultimate’ Predator is an upgraded Super Predator Hunter, who was sent to Earth to hunt down the ‘Fugitive’ Predator.
 Its body is upgraded with an exoskeleton that can withstand heavy fire and be used to heal itself.
+At 11 feet, he is almost 2x taller than the average Predator.
+The Predator anticipates that climate change will end their ability to retrieve human DNA for further hybridization, and as such is scrambling to retrieve samples before it is too late.

 Introduced in Prey (2022)

 Naru

-Naru (Amber Midthunder), is a young Comanche medicine woman who wishes to be a hunter.
-She and her dog, a (Carolina Dog) named Sarii, encounter the first Predator to come to Earth.
+Naru (Amber Midthunder) is a young Comanche medicine woman who wishes to be a hunter.
+She and her dog, a Carolina Dog named Sarii, encounter a predator that came to Earth in 1719.

+After facing the predator and declaring herself her tribe's boss, the tribe is supposedly attacked by the Yautjas.
+She's later seen in Predator: Killer of Killers captive on suspended animation alongside Ursa, Harrigan and Dutch.